Spritetm/hadbadge2019_fpgasoc/soc/audio/audio_registers.md

 Drums are Kick, Snare, a noisy hat/cymbal, and a cheesy Cowbell.
 Finally, there is a raw PCM channel which takes 14-bit samples at whatever speed you send 'em.

-Inputs from userland will be the MIDI note/pitch and a gate duration for the note.
-Simply put the note/duration data in the corresponding register and it goes.
+The oscillators take a pitch increment (scale: TBD) from userland.
+A lookup or formula in the IPL should take care of turning this into pitches for the user.
+An IPL function should also take care of durations, but I haven't decided yet how to handle that: timer in HW or SW?
+But the user experience should be `synth_play(voice, note, duration);`

 Note that if you select a long release, it will "spill over" the time that you've selected as duration -- it's the time that you're holding down the key on a keyboard.

 This general layout should be kinda musical, make it easy to write a MIDI player or tracker (todo!), and generally be fun.

-A lightweight overlayer in the IPL could make this even more accessible.
-We'll see what happens.
+How would it be easiest to write a tracker?
+What can I do to support that?

 Configurables include attack and release on the amplitude envelope.

-This should probably combine with a timer / sequencer to play the notes.
+IPL functions for these will need to be written, once the configurable hardware gets done.

 ## Layout: